Larsen15o9/Bitcoin/Installation.md

 ### 4. Optional: Remove previous version

 NiceHash QuickMiner has auto updater and will notify and install when there is new version so you do not have to manually install it again.
 But if for some reason, you are doing that, you have to uninstall previous version first.
-You can do that manually by removing all autostart tasks (remove autostart methods in QuickMiner) and removing all files or you can run `NiceHashQuickMiner.exe --uninstall --keepconfig` and everything will be done automatically for you.
+You can do that manually by removing all autostart tasks (remove autostart methods in QuickMiner) and removing all files or you can run `NiceHashQuickMiner.exe --uninstall` and everything will be done automatically for you.